Carrigallen: Transport

-Carrigallen is served by Bus Éireann once daily from Monday to Saturday.
+Carrigallen is served by Bus Éireann four days per week.
 Different destinations are served each day.
-For example, route 463 travels to Longford along two different routes on Mondays and Wednesdays, route 465 serves Cavan on Tuesdays, route 464 serves Enniskillen on Thursdays, and route 462 travels to and from Sligo along two different routes on Fridays and Saturdays.
+Route 465 serves Cavan on Tuesdays, route 464 serves Enniskillen on Thursdays, and route 462 serves Sligo along two different routes on Fridays and Saturdays.

-During college terms, a bus service is operated on Sunday evenings by Geraghty Travel to Athlone IT, GMIT and NUI Galway.
-The service returns to Carrigallen on Friday afternoons.

-Local Link Donegal Sligo Leitrim operate route 573 twice daily to Ballinamore, with a third service on Fridays.
-One service each day extends to Drumshanbo.
+A Longford Westmeath Roscommon Local Link service to Longford (route LD63 which replaced the former Bus Eireann route 463) operates on two different routes on Mondays and Wednesdays.

 Schools and churches

 Schools include Saint Mary's National School and Carrigallen Vocational School.
 Churches include: Saint Mary's Church, which is Catholic and was built in 1846; a Church of Ireland church built in 1814; and a Presbyterian church.